Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Motor

-The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungaria.
+The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungary.
 On June 21, 2022, Audi Hungaria announced that it will produce the electric motors of the EVs based on the ID.2 SUV’s platform from 2025.
-It will build a new production area to manufacture the drive units at the Gyor plant.
+It has dedicated a new production area to manufacture the drive units at the Gyor plant.
 Audi Hungaria will also produce the plate pack and the rotor for the motors and will, in the future, include power electronics.
-Audi Hungaria is producing electric motors since 2018 and has built 300,000+ units in Gyor.
-The company will start making electric drives for PPE platform-based EVs before the small EVs.
+It is producing electric motors since 2018 and makes electric drives for PPE platform-based EVs as well.

 TopElectricSUV says

-The VW ID.2 SUV can be positioned as a pure-electric small SUV that’s as affordable to buy or lease as a T-Cross, but noticeably more spacious and cheaper to run.
+The VW ID.2 X can be positioned as a pure-electric small SUV that’s nearly as affordable to buy or lease as a T-Cross, but noticeably more spacious and cheaper to run.
 Additionally, its futuristic design and advanced in-cabin technologies would make it more appealing to young buyers.

 VW ID.2 SUV FAQs